 If you are unsuccessful, we will give you an opportunity to receive feedback.
-A request for individual feedback should made to the department within 10 days of being notified of the outcome by responding to the outcome email by emailing livedexperience@health.gov.au.
+A request for individual feedback should made to the department within 7 days of being notified of the outcome by responding to the outcome email.
+We will respond to your request for feedback in writing within 21 days.

-10. Successful grant applications
+10 Successful grant applications